 Dimples

-The dimples on the golf ball allow the ball to reach maximum distance.
+The dimples on the golf ball enable it to reach its maximum distance.
 Since gravity and the air surrounding the golf ball attempt to push it back to the surface, an advanced dimple system allows a golfer to fly the ball further before it lands.

 The dimple design creates an aerodynamic flow around the cover.
 Instead of the air around the ball pushing it down, it moves freely around the ball.